Zirconia Dental Implants aka Ceramic

 As stated above, titanium implants are easier to use for the implant dentist.
 Zirconia implant dentists need additional training and need to be more experienced to place zirconia implants vs titanium implants.
 Just because something costs less and is easier to do, does not mean it is the best solution.

 Ceramic Implant Cost?
 How much is a Zirconia Implant?

-Ceramic is really not much different in cost than titanium when it comes to tooth replacement.
-To replace a tooth with a zirconia implant vs titanium, the zirconia implant is 10% more expensive.
+Ceramic implants are more expensive than titanium when it comes to tooth replacement.
+To replace a tooth with a zirconia implant vs titanium, the zirconia implant is 30% more expensive.

 No. A metal is a material that conducts electricity.
 In fact zirconia, if anything is an insulator or a material that has everything but metallic properties.
 Think of wires with a plastic coating.
 The wire is always a metal or a material that conducts electricity well and the plastic coating is an “insulator” that keeps electronic current inside the wire and does not allow the electricity to escape.
 Zirconia being an excellent insulator, is quite the exact opposite of a metal.
 The non-conductivity of zirconia is exactly what helps it perform well in biologic systems because it does not corrode or react with a water based biologic system.
 After all, we are nearly 100% water anyway and we all know metal rusts or corrodes.
 It also helps that zirconia is white and looks better too.
 Zirconia dental implants are an invaluable asset to the zirconia implant dentist and natural holistic dentistry in general.